OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	# ...
 	self.create_passthrough('chassis.mass_vehicle')
 	self.create_passthrough('chassis.Cf')

-The ``create_passthrough`` function creates an identical public variable in the assembly and connects it to the corresponding component variable.
-So now, all of the design variables are available as public variables in any simulation that includes an instance of the vehicle model.
+The ``create_passthrough`` function creates an identical variable in the assembly and connects it to the corresponding component variable.
+So now, all of the design variables are available as variables in any simulation that includes an instance of the vehicle model.

 However, the engine tutorial throws you a curve ball here.
 The Engine